Optimizing The Getup - Part 1: But First, Why?

 - 3-4 days a week (you can do more but this is what I chose to do)

-During that time I progressed from being able to do swings and Getup’s with the 32kg bell to the 44kg bell – and shortly thereafter the 48kg bell.
+During that time I progressed from being able to do Swings and Getup’s with a 32kg bell to the 44kg bell – and shortly thereafter the 48kg bell.

 I hadn’t trained my pistol squat AT ALL during that time.

 One day after a training session I decided to play around with some pistols – I just had a feeling I could move some heavy weight for some reason.

 I started off with a 24kg and did 3 easily, moved up to the 32kg and hit an easy single.